Coopercoppers/PFN/README.md

 --model_file ${the path of your saved model} \
 --sent ${sentence you want to evaluate, str type restricted}
 ```

-{model_file} must contain information about the datasets the model trained on (web/nyt/ade/ace/sci) and the type of pretrained embedding the model uses (albert/bert/scibert).
+**model_file** must contain two kinds of keywords:
+* The dataset the model trained on - (web, nyt, ade, ace, sci)
+* Pretrained embedding the model uses - (albert, bert, scibert)

 For example, model_file could be set as "web_bert.pt"

 **Example**